marcelgoh/marcelgoh.github.io/_posts/2025-07-22-blocky-schur.md

 $M\circ M = M$ must be boolean, but not all infinite boolean matrices are Schur multipliers.
 The boolean matrix $M$ corresponds to the operation that maps a matrix $A$ to a new matrix that agrees with $A$ everywhere $M$ equals $1$, and is $0$ everywhere $M$ is $0$.
-The natural question that our papers study is: _What are the idempotent elements of the Schur multiplier algebra?_
+This is the natural question that our papers investigate: _What are the idempotent elements of the Schur multiplier algebra?_

 ### Contractive idempotents and block complexity